kittykatattack/ga/README.md

 g.start();
 ```
 (If you open up the JavaScript console in the web browser, you can
-monitor the loading progress of the assets.)
+monitor the loading progress of these assets.)

-Now you can then access any of these images in your game code like this:
+Now you can access any of these images in your game code like this:

     g.image("images/blob.png")